top of page

 The verb 'bode' has an etymology that leads us back to Old English.
 In Old English, it was spelled as 'bodian' and meant 'to announce, proclaim, or foretell.'
 This word has its roots in the Proto-Germanic word 'bodōną,' which shared a similar meaning of announcing or declaring.
 The idea behind 'bode' is the notion of indicating or foreshadowing a future event or outcome based on present circumstances or signs.
 Over time, the word 'bode' retained this sense of predictive proclamation, and it gradually evolved into its modern usage, where it describes the act of foreseeing or indicating something that may happen in the future.
 The etymology of 'bode' underscores its historical role in conveying signs or predictions, allowing us to understand how it came to represent the act of anticipating future events.

-Quiz: Find the meaning of the verb bode:
+Find the correct meaning of the verb bode:

 Try Again!